 To the Christian, the fact of the Incarnation is not disputed.
-Christians have professed from the earliest years to believe in "Jesus Christ, His only Son, our Lord, Who was conceived by the Holy Ghost, born of the Virgin Mary..."
-But while we may believe the Incarnation to be an act of history, we may not be entirely clear on just why the Incarnation and Christmas are necessary.
-And in helping our skeptical age to consider the deep mysteries of the Gospel, a good understanding of this central doctrine of our faith would seem to be in order.
+Christians have professed from the earliest years to believe in "Jesus Christ, [God's] only Son, our Lord, Who was conceived by the Holy Ghost, born of the Virgin Mary..."
+Luke's citing of the historical setting in which Jesus became incarnate and the Church had its beginnings is accepted by historians from all perspectives.

+But while the Incarnation is an act of history, many of our contemporaries may not be entirely clear on just why it was necessary.
+A clear understanding of this central doctrine of our faith is essential for helping those in whom interest in spiritual matters is beginning to stir.